Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-validation.md

     ```

     * This command should run with no errors.
-3. To faciliate testing on the Compute Optimizer controller, toggle the Compute Optimizer scheduler off via:
+3. To faciliate testing on the X-Infrastructure Optimizer controller, toggle the X-Infrastructure Optimizer scheduler off via:

     ```
     xspot scheduler off
     ```
-4. Further faciliate testing by requesting an ondemand instance from the Compute Optimizer controller via:
+4. Further faciliate testing by requesting an ondemand instance from the X-Infrastructure Optimizer controller via:

     ```
     xspot add -c 4 -m 8